tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/resources/groups/index.md

 ## Rule Model

-The Group Rules API is currently a {% api_lifecycle beta %} release.
+The Group Rules API is currently a <ApiLifecycle access="beta" /> release.

 ### Example